AndrasE/weatherApi/README.md

 ## Hi there 👋

 This project was part of my self-studying journey.
 Originally the app made the api-calls captured by body-parser and got displayed with res.write().
-I added bootsrap with Ejs to desing it.
+I added bootsrap with Ejs to design it.
 Not too shabby!

 Take care, code safe! 💻